Disneyland: 1950s and 1960s

 In September 1959, Soviet First Secretary Nikita Khrushchev spent thirteen days in the United States, with two requests: to visit Disneyland and to meet John Wayne, Hollywood's top box-office draw.
-Due to the Cold War tension and security concerns, he was famously denied an excursion to Disneyland.
+Due to the Cold War tension and security concerns, he was denied a visit to Disneyland.
 The Shah of Iran and Empress Farah were invited to Disneyland by Walt Disney in the early 1960s.
 There was concern over the lack of African American employees.
 As late as 1963, civil rights group the Congress of Racial Equality, was in discussions with Disneyland officials about hiring more black people, with Disneyland telling the group they would consider their requests.
 Unlike other amusement parks at the time, Disneyland was never racially segregated, and was open to all races since opening day.

 As part of the Casa de Fritos operation at Disneyland, "Doritos" (Spanish for "little golden things") were created at the park to recycle old tortillas that would have been discarded.
 The Frito-Lay Company saw the popularity of the item and began selling them regionally in 1964, and then nationwide in 1966.

 An all-time attendance record for the park was set on August 16, 1969, shortly after the opening of The Haunted Mansion, with 82,516 guests admitted in one day.